yeoyingxin/travel-recommendations-japan/README.md

   <img src="images/demo1.png", width="850">
 </p>

-If you're using a different LLM, you can try to amend:
+If you're using a different LLM, you can try to amend (before running the application):
 - `requirements.txt` to add the packages required for your model
 - `retrieval.py`: lines 5 and 9 (importing packages and initiating LLM client), line 66 (the content in the llm response function)
 - the api key in the command in step 2 above